lyndametref/DatascienceCoursera/07_notes.md

+####Note
+Personal notes, not meant to be accurate or understood by others

 ##R<sup>2</sup>

  * **R<sup>2</sup>** is the percentage of the total variability that is explained by the linear relationship with the predictor